AidaCPL/INFOSCI301_Final_Project/Code/README.md

 ## **Usage**

 ### **Data Preprocessing**
-1. Load datasets using the provided URLs.
+1. Load datasets using the URLs under the data folder on this repository.
-2. Align and integrate the datasets:
+2. Clean and preprocess data
-   - Climate-FEVER schema is aligned with Global Misinformation data.
-   - Combined dataset includes enriched metadata for behavioral analysis.

 ### **Machine Learning**
-1. Train the XGBoost model on selected features (e.g., trust, political alignment, social media usage).
+1. Train the Random Forest model on selected features (e.g., contextual information, social media usage).
-2. Evaluate feature importance using SHAP plots to understand the drivers of misinformation susceptibility.
+2. Evaluate feature importance using bar and SHAP plots to understand the drivers of misinformation susceptibility.

 ### **Visualizations**
 1. Generate SHAP summary and dependence plots to visualize model insights.
-2. Create choropleth maps and network diagrams to explore misinformation patterns.
+2. Create bar plots to visualize feature importance.
-3. Use interactive dashboards for real-time filtering and analysis.

 ---

 ## **Files in the Repository**
-- **`data_preprocessing.py`**: Scripts for loading and aligning datasets.
+- **`data_preprocessing.ipynb`**: Scripts for loading and aligning datasets.
-- **`model_training.py`**: Includes machine learning pipelines and SHAP analysis.
 - **`visualization_tools.py`**: Functions for creating static and interactive visualizations.
-- **`integrated_dataset.csv`**: Preprocessed dataset for analysis.
+- **`machine_learning.py`**: Includes machine learning pipelines and SHAP analysis.
+- **`/map`**: HTML file for the geospatial map that one can download and run on browser.
 ---

 ## **Results**